Who is who in early years

 The team consists of:

-• Senior Commissioning Officer – North East Surrey – Jessica Faulkner
+• Senior Commissioning Officer (North East Surrey) – Jessica Faulkner

-• Senior Commissioning Officer – North West Surrey – Melissa Tome
+• Senior Commissioning Officer (North West Surrey) – Melissa Tome

-• Commissioning Officer - South East Surrey – Caroline Pain
+• Commissioning Officer (South East Surrey) – Caroline Pain

-• Commissioning Support Officer - Lucy Bower
+• Commissioning Support Officer - Vacant

 • Commissioning Support Officer - Jillian Turner